 Given that I learn by researching, experimenting, writing, teaching, and sharing, I decided to start helping other people become better at managing a whole bunch of stuff at once.
 While in the short term, I made my situation worse – after all, starting a blog/business on top of everything was just making another thing to do – in the long term, I figured out how to make my life easier and much more meaningful.
 It turns out that many of those same techniques and orientations will help you, too.

-Fast forward nearly a decade and I’m still at it.
+Fast-forward nearly a decade and I’m still at it.
 I’m still slowly working toward finishing my dissertation and I haven’t been in the Guard since 2010, though it still is a core part of the way I understand the world.
 At the macro scale, I love what I do and spend each day doing what I love; it’s a blessing to have all of my random geekery seen and to be able to use it in a way that helps people play their own best game.
-I spend a lot of time advising people build better teams and ventures worth being in, which is the best puzzle I’ve ever found.
+I spend a lot of time advising people as they build better teams and ventures worth being in, which is the best puzzle I’ve ever found.

 That’s who I am and what I do, broadly speaking.
 My what I’m doing now page shows my current projects.